louishuyng/hacker-news-reader-ui/README.md

 - User can bookmark the favorite articles
 - User can read the comments
+- User can know what articles be read before
 - User can sync up with some favorite tools: Notion, Evernote, etc, ...

 ## Conclusion